Advances in Anti-Deception Jamming Strategies for Radar Systems: A Survey: Background on Radar Deception Jamming

 \textbf{Active vs. Passive Jamming:} Active jamming generates electromagnetic energy to disrupt radar operations, which is the case of noise, deception, and some forms of decoy jamming.
 In contrast, passive jamming relies on methods like the use of confusion reflectors such as chaff~\cite{Yang2018SimulationAO}, or chemical countermeasures including smoke or aerosols~\cite{sharma2020artificial}.
 Remarkably, stealth technology, which aims to reduce the visibility of a radar system, can use both passive and active measures.
 Examples include minimizing the \gls{RCS} with absorbing materials (passive)~\cite{KIM2009161} and the emission of \gls{RCS}-masking signals (active).
 Decoys can be passive by replicating a radar signature comparable to the \gls{TOI}, or active by retransmitting a stronger echo or high-power noise.

 \textbf{Onboard vs. Offboard Jamming:} When the jamming source is integrated into the platform that the jammer seeks to protect from radar detection, it is known as an onboard system and is typically associated with \gls{SPJ}.
 In contrast, \gls{SOJ} and \gls{EJ} are classified as offboard systems, as they employ a jammer on a separate platform to provide area-wide protection.
-While \gls{SOJ} operates outside adversarial radar coverage, \gls{EJ} often operates within it and mirrors the target maneuvers.
+While \gls{SOJ} operates outside adversarial radar coverage \cred{(as shown in the bottom panel of Fig.~\ref{fig:intro:deception_jamming_scenario})}, \gls{EJ} often operates within it and mirrors the target maneuvers.
 Deception jamming, while applicable across various operational modes, is generally considered a self-protection mechanism~\cite{neri2006introduction}.
-Main-beam deception jamming occurs naturally in \gls{SPJ} mode, where the jammer is co-located with the \gls{TOI} and consequently the \gls{DOA} of the jamming signal aligns with the radar-target \gls{LOS} direction~\cite{wang_main-beam_2020}.
+Main-beam deception jamming occurs naturally in \gls{SPJ} mode, where the jammer is co-located with the \gls{TOI} and consequently the \gls{DOA} of the jamming signal aligns with the radar-target \cred{line-of-sight} direction~\cite{wang_main-beam_2020}. \cred{This is illustrated in the top panel of Fig.~\ref{fig:intro:deception_jamming_scenario}.}

 \textbf{Non-Coherent vs. Coherent Jamming:} Coherent jamming relies on precise synchronization with the radar signal, while incoherent jamming uses unsynchronized noise or broad-spectrum interference.
 Common forms of incoherent jamming include barrage jamming, spot jamming, and swept jamming.
 Coherent jamming techniques, such as deception jamming, are more complex but also more efficient, requiring less power to mislead the radar.
 There are also simpler coherent methods, such as coherent blink jamming, which switches on and off in sync with the radar \gls{PRI}, creating intermittent interference that causes confusion~\cite{davidson2020theory}.